AlexDatTr/Ecommerce_Project/starting_with_question.md

-## Answer:
-- These two queries calculated the total number of quantity ordered for each product, then filter out the product with highest sale for each city and country.
+## Answer: These two queries calculated the total number of quantity ordered for each product, then filter out the product with highest sale for each city and country.
 There is no significant pattern spotted for the product sold
+## Answer table:
 - City and best-selling product:	https://drive.google.com/file/d/14fm9foWEOSihPfhU9weg2UCR04P2D2PN/view?usp=sharing
 - Country and best-selling product:	https://drive.google.com/file/d/15-AiwcpODmhDjb78SrBf-EjGao8zq1Tk/view?usp=sharing